Swiftype is a third-party service you can use to add a search engine to your site.

-- To add a Swiftype search box, your site must be public.
-Visit Managing your site's visibility for help updating your settings.
+- To add a Swiftype search field, your site must be public.
+Visit Publishing or hiding your site for help updating your settings.

-- You can have one Swiftype search box per page.
+- You can have one Swiftype search field per page.
 If you add multiple, none will work.

 Get the Swiftype install code